-4 years full-time with 3 years as professional placement year.
+4 years full-time with 3rd year as a professional placement year.

 UCAS Code: G160.